DBMS NotesPYQs

 Operators pass tuples directly to the next operator without materializing the full intermediate result.

-• Pro: reduces I/O, can produce first output tuple early, lower memory footprint.
+Pro: Reduces disk I/O; produces first output tuple early; lower memory footprint.

-• Con: some operators (sort, hash-join) are blocking — they must see all input before producing output, so pipelining breaks there.
+Con: Some operators are blocking — they must see ALL input before producing ANY output.

 5.5 Denormalization vs Materialized Views